|

 to 1939, when he enrolled in the U.S. Naval Flight School.
 He also

-War College, and eventually received a bachelor's degree from the
+National War College, and eventually received a bachelor's degree

-George Washington University in 1965.
-Commissioned as an ensign
+from the George Washington University in 1965.
+Commissioned as an

-Division for Plans and Policy Joint Staff of the Joint Chiefs of
+European Division for Plans and Policy Joint Staff of the Joint

-Staff in Washington.
-Later, he became chief of the defense coordination
+Chiefs of Staff in Washington.
+Later, he became chief of the

-staff at the Federal Aviation Administration and commanding officer
+defense coordination staff at the Federal Aviation Administration

-his dental training at the School of Dentistry, had a private practice
+who received his dental training at the School of Dentistry, had a

 Class of